OUR CLINICIANS

 When I am not working, I enjoy outdoor activities such as skiing and running.
 I also love seeing live music and am sometimes known to travel far distances to catch a particular concert.
 I also enjoy spending time with my husband, toddler and Australian Shepherd “Stella” who is always keeping us on our toes.

-Maria Rossiter, LCSW
+Maria Rossiter, LCSW (she/her)

 ASSOCIATE, PSYCHOTHERAPIST